NeuroWinter/neurowinter.github.io/_posts/2023-04-04-commitizen.md

 Commitizen also aids a team in using [Semantic Versioning](https://semver.org/) as it helps you automatically up version numbers based on changes.

-# Why
+## Why should you care?

 Why do we need yet another tool in our workflow, don't we have enough?

 Git commit messages are a very under-utilized tool in the programming workflow, a lot of us will make a tonne of changes to all sorts of files, and then commit